rottaj/FunDAO/README.md

 --> Assign delegates, these will be created by 1.)
 Delegate votes + members votes.
 (delegate vote = (n(d) / n(m)) where d = delegator & m = members)

-----  All Proposals are created by delegators. ----
+---- Applicant Proposals can be sent by anyone, main Proposals & Delegate Proposals are made by members  ----

---> Proposal to Vote on next project.
+--> Proposal to Vote on next project (In future).

---> Proposal to invest w/ treasury.
+--> Proposal to invest w/ treasury (In future).

---> Proposal to vote on changes.
+--> Proposal to vote on changes (In future).

 --> Proposal to remove someone from DAO.
 (Investments will be given back)